paullundwall/paullundwall.github.io/_articles/fourth-post.markdown

 Everyone is familiar with Homeric epithets, whether you are French and know flowery-bearded Charlemagne, English and know Grendel the shepherd of evil, German and know Siegfried the dragon-slayer...
 Of course, as the name indicates, Homeric epithets were first used, and abundantly so, by Homer in his _Iliad_ and _Odyssey_.

 Achilles leader of men, Diomedes breaker of horses, Odysseus raider of cities...
 This manner of introducing characters is something we all strongly associate with epic poetry, as it is often repeated and gives off a serious and solemn tone.
 Besides being a way to set the mood, a Homeric epithet also has a practical purpose, for the performer as well as for the listener.
-They can play the role of a motif, which could be used by the performer as a type of checkpoint, as one can easily get lost when one has so many lines to learn, but also help the audience remember a character, or at least on which side they are on.
+They can play the role of a motif, which could be used by the performer as a checkpoint, as one can easily get lost when one has so many lines to learn, but also help the audience remember a character, or at least on which side they are on.
 More importantly, such epithets were an effective tool for poets that helped completing a line in the appropriate metre.
 I will be looking into that with a few specific examples.

-An obvious one would be θῡμολέοντα, an epithet for Heracles as well as Achilles, meaning lion-hearted.
-The word fits perfectly the last two feet of a dactylic hexameter being a dactyl (-uu) followed by a trochee (-u).
+One would be θῡμολέοντα, an epithet for Heracles as well as Achilles, meaning lion-hearted.
+The word fits perfectly the last two feet of a dactylic hexameter being a dactyl (-uu) followed by a trochee (-u) or a spondee (--).
 Indeed the upsilon has a circumflex accent, and the omicron is followed by two consonants, meaning they are both long syllables.
 Here is an example from the _Iliad_, Book Five:

 ```
 ἀλλ᾽ οἷόν τινά φασι βίην Ἡρακληείην